ricmac/Cybercultural/src/posts/season5/1994-cool-site.md

 ## The punk ethos of web design

-But it wasn't just web browsing that Davis encouraged with CSotD.
+It wasn't just web browsing that Davis encouraged with CSotD.
 Even though he himself wasn't a designer, his belief was that anyone could design a web page.
 There was a punk spirit to this — you don't have to be a professional, just open up your browser and copy what you see.
 In [a 1999 interview](https://zeldman.com/15/davisf.html) with his WaSP cofounder Jeffrey Zeldman (who *was* a professional designer), Davis said that "anyone can build a great website."

 "That's my belief," he continued.
 "It just takes a bit of guidance and access to understandable knowledge.
 That word 'understandable,' it's important.
 You don't introduce people to website building by using geek-speak.
 You have to talk human to human..."